vision-zjweu/compv.github.io/docs/hw3.md

     <span class="report">Save the figures and put them in your report</span>

     <div class="primer-spec-callout info" markdown="1">
-      *Hint*: Look at `plt.scatter` and `plt.savefig`.
+      Look at `plt.scatter` and `plt.savefig`.
 For drawing the scatterplot, use `plt.scatter(xy[:,0],xy[:,1],1)`.
 The last argument controls the size of the dot and you may want this to be small so you can set the pattern.
 As you ask it to scatterplot more plots, they accumulate on the current figure.
 End the figure by `plt.close()`.
     </div>

 3. *(5 points)* {{ report }} <span class="report">Write in the report your answer to</span> how well does an affine transform describe the relationship between $$[x,y] \leftrightarrow [x',y']$$ for `points_case_1.npy` and `points_case_2.npy`?
 You should describe this in two to three sentences.

     <div class="primer-spec-callout info" markdown="1">
-      *Hint*: What properties are preserved by each transformation?
+      What properties are preserved by each transformation?
     </div>

 ### Task 4: Fitting Homographies